Continuous Control Monitoring & Verification for IT Systems.

 target 0

-The loop, in eight primitives.
+The verification loop, in eight primitives.

 One model.
 One language.
-One system.
+One proof.

 System Sensor